edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started.md

 title: Web Application Frameworks
 ---

 {{ PRODUCT_NAME }} is the ideal place to deploy Jamstack applications.
 Use {{ PRODUCT_NAME }}'s edge caching, edge logic, and prefetching to make your Jamstack app blazing fast.
-Use the {{ PRODUCT }} Cloud to quickly and scalably render content on the server.
+Use the {{ PRODUCT }} cloud to quickly and scalably render content on the server.

 ## Supported Frameworks {/*supported-frameworks*/}